 Historical Tuning: Rediscover the Classical Sound World

 Composers like Bach and Beethoven didn’t tune their keyboard instruments to the equal tempered tuning system we use today.
-They used and exploited unequal temperaments, giving subtle characteristics to each key — which are completely lost in equal temperament.
+They used unequal temperaments, giving subtle characteristics to each key — which are completely lost in equal temperament.

 VIDEO TRANSCRIPT